-At least one evaluative peer observation of teaching must be conducted during the year before or semester of the promotion review.
-This observation will be done by a faculty member in the same track, at least one rank above the candidate.
-This evaluative peer observation for promotion will be set up by the department head, not the candidate.
+It is expected that at least two evaluative peer observations of teaching are provided that have been conducted in two different courses (not different sections), if teaching constitutes more than 40% of the Career-track candidate's workload.
+This must be conducted as part of the promotion review within the same year of the review.
+These observations will be done by faculty members at least one rank above the candidate.
+These evaluative peer observations for promotion will be set up by the department head, not the candidate.